PageNow/user-api/README.md

 ### schemas

-We use SQLAlchemy, thus having a layer on top of the raw data model.
+We use SQLAlchemy having a layer on top of the raw data model.
 The SQLAlchemy models are defined in `./app/models/`.

 ## Components